neyrinckaudio/docs/docs/vcontrolpro/documentation/faderport-v2.md

     Please see the FaderPort V2 / ioStation 24c feature charts online at [Feature Charts](https://neyrinck.com/help-category/v-control-pro-help/).

 ### Setup

+* Set FaderPort to Native Mode using the Select Control menu.
+    * Power off the FaderPort 8/16
+    * Hold the first and second "Select" buttons on the FaderPort 8/16
+    * Power the FaderPort 8/16 back on
+    * Once the unit has powered up and displays "Select Control Mode" across the top of the scribble strips you can release the Select buttons
+    * Select Native Mode (Studio One)

 * Add the device as a controller in the V-Control Pro Setups window as described in [Setting Up MIDI Controllers](./midi-controllers.md).